Redgate SQL Provision, SQL Clone, Data Masker Part2

 The Stack Overflow Database

-The Stack Overflow database is periodically published as an XML data dump and Brent Ozar uses it as part of his performance tuning courses and so being the super helpful guy he is carves it up into several different sized backup files.
+The Stack Overflow database is periodically published as an XML data dump and Brent Ozar uses it as part of performance tuning courses and so being the super helpful person they are, carves it up into several different sized backup files.
 What I find most helpful about this, is given that the structure is consistent it means I can test stuff out at speed against one of the smaller databases before unleashing it on one of the larger datasets.
 There are tonnes of versions available, but the ones I have used for this test can be found on this page.

-The Stack Overflow database is periodically published as an XML data dump and Brent Ozar uses it as part of his performance tuning courses and so being the super helpful guy he is carves it up into several different sized backup files.
+The Stack Overflow database is periodically published as an XML data dump and Brent Ozar uses it as part of performance tuning courses and so being the super helpful person they are, carves it up into several different sized backup files.
 What I find most helpful about this, is given that the structure is consistent it means I can test stuff out at speed against one of the smaller databases before unleashing it on one of the larger datasets.
 There are tonnes of versions available, but the ones I have used for this test can be found on this page.

 So the idea is to evaluate against StackOverflow2010 database and run some preliminary tests against that.
 I would then duplicate the masking file, switch the database connection and run a full test against StackOverflow.